-Separate analyses and findings are offered for Dutch Neck's residential and nonresidential properties.
-Accompanying figures are also provided throughout this section which summarize the compliance of the hamlet's existing development pattern to the Township's overarching zoning regulations.
-For more detailed information, see the tables in Appendix A and B. Mapping is also provided in Appendix C which provides for visualizations of compliance and noncompliance.
+Note that separate analyses and findings are offered for Dutch Neck's residential and nonresidential properties.
+Accompanying figures are also provided throughout this section which summarize the compliance of the hamlet's existing development pattern to the Township's zoning regulations.
+For Setback and coverage measurements are estimates based upon online mapping resources.
+Thus, they are not intended to be survey accurate.

+more detailed information, see the tables in Appendix A and B. Mapping is also provided in Appendix C which provides visualizations of compliance and noncompliance.